Schedule | Travel&Accom. | Volunteer | Register | Contacts | References |

 The talks are not intended for general marketing of your project: all participants are already fully busy advancing their own project(s) and so they are unlikely to drop theirs to join yours.
 Marketing towards a general audience will be better served by other venues (blog posts, videos, talks in larger conferences, etc.).

 Diffusion: You do not need to attend the workshop to see the talks.
-We will make them available publicly after the event, hopefully on Archive.org as for the 2023 edition (EDIT: Links have been added, see below!) (ex: Sat.
-Jan.
-28th, 2023, Sun.
-Jan.
-29th).
+We will make them available publicly after the event on Archive.org.
+See references below for links to talks from previous years.

 Travel and Accommodations